Are you looking for the top robot mops to buy right now? Check out this list from the definitive source for home robotics.

 Put simply, the Braava series (#1 and #2) is MILES AHEAD of the #3-5 options.
 If you want a thorough sanitizing clean, the Braava Jet 240 really is the ONLY robot mop that has full on wet mop functionality.

 Personally, my ideal setup is having the Braava Jet 240 for the kitchens and/or bathrooms (any surface with tile) and a traditional robot vacuum for the rest of the house.
+You can check out my full guide to the best robot vacuums here.
 Yes, this means purchasing two devices, but I’d rather have two devices that individual do a great job than a combo that does both tasks halfway.
 It’s a personal preference.
 What are YOU comfortable with?

 Pitting a floor mopping robot with a robot vacuum cleaner that also mops the floor seems unfair.
 Of course, you would want to get the one that does both job and does them well.
 However, this review will focus on floor mopping robots that also scrub or sweep the floor but do not have vacuuming function.